Star Wars Logo

 Star Wars Logo 1977

-In 1977, the typographer Dan Perri was involved in the creation of the logo.
-He also suggested the logo animation’s idea: the movement of STAR WARS from the viewer into open space to the horizon.
-The author chose a bold font and made the words bright yellow, which did not fit with the concept of a fantastic saga.
-Perhaps that is why a black background with numerous stars was added to the background (this is how the film title appeared on the poster).
+In 1977, typographer Dan Perri created the logo and proposed animating it: the movement of STAR WARS from the viewer into open space towards the horizon.
+The author chose a bold font and set the text in bright yellow, which did not fit the concept of a sci-fi saga.
+Perhaps that is why a black background with numerous stars was added (this is how the movie title looked on the poster).

 1977 – today